ausimian/erlang-android-arm/README.md

 # erlang-android-arm

-A dockerfile for building an erlang 23.0 distribution suitable for running on 32-bit android.
+A dockerfile for building an erlang 23.0 distribution suitable for running on 64-bit android.

 The dockerfile also builds a version of OpenSSL suitable for Android, enabling the crypto and ssl applications.
-Distribution appears to work.

 ## Build